juliapaiva1/classificador_avcs/README.md

 Bibliografia:

-Age-related differences in characteristics, performance measures, treatment trends, and outcomes in patients with ischemic stroke - PubMed (nih.gov)
+<a href=“https://pubmed.ncbi.nlm.nih.gov/20142445/“>Age-related differences in characteristics, performance measures, treatment trends, and outcomes in patients with ischemic stroke</a>

 Heart Disease and Stroke Statistics—2021 Update | Circulation (ahajournals.org)